AdenWhitworth/checkmate-AI/README.md

 ## Overview

-**Checkmate** is a real-time chess platform where players can compete against live opponents, chat in-game, track their rankings, and practice with human-like AI bots.
+**Checkmate** is a real-time chess platform where players can compete against live opponents, chat in-game, track their rankings, complete interactive puzzles, and practice with human-like AI bots.
 The AI bot is built using TensorFlow in Python, processing games to train and test models.
 The trained models are exported in ONNX format for seamless integration into the Checkmate backend.

 ## Checkmate Demo

 The Checkmate application is live and can be accessed here: [Checkmate Demo](https://checkmateplay.com).
-Explore all features, including human vs. human gameplay, human vs. bot gameplay, in-game chat, and player rankings.
+You can explore all features of the game, including real-time gameplay, puzzles, chat, and rankings.

 <img width="600" src="https://github.com/AdenWhitworth/aden_whitworth_portfolio/raw/master/src/Images/chess_demo.png" alt="Checkmate Demo">